Amazon ECS launch types

 You can group related containers in a task definition, such as linked containers that must be run together.
 For example, add a log streaming container to your front-end service and include it in the same task definition.

 After you have your task definitions, you can create services from them to maintain the availability of your desired tasks.
-For more information, see Creating an Amazon ECS service in the classic console.
+For more information, see Creating a service using the console.
 In your services, you can associate containers with Elastic Load Balancing load balancers.
-For more information, see Service load balancing.
+For more information, see Distribute Amazon ECS service traffic using load balancing.
 When your application requirements change, you can update your services to scale the number of desired tasks up or down.
 Or, you can update your services to deploy newer versions of the containers in your tasks.
 For more information, see Updating a service using the console.

 External launch type